The scaling limit of a critical random directed graph: Back edges on discrete and continuum trees

-In the sequel, it will often be the case that the functions $f$ we consider have unique local minima.
-If this holds then the resulting $\R$-tree $\mathcal{T}_f$ is binary (meaning its points all have degree at most 3).
+In the sequel, we will assume that the functions $f$ we consider have unique local minima.
+Under this assumption, the resulting $\R$-tree $\mathcal{T}_f$ is binary (meaning its points all have degree at most 3).
+We also assume that the push-forward of the Lebesgue measure on $[0,\sigma ]$ onto $\mathcal{T}_f$ via $p_f$ is concentrated on the leaves so that, in particular, if $U$ is uniform on $[0,\sigma]$ then $p_f(U)$ is a leaf with probability 1.
+These properties hold almost surely for the \emph{random} excursion functions we will use in Subsection~\ref{subsec:boundssingletree}.